chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 3. The structure of the file was modified to make it easier for an organization to adopt multiple projects.

 We expect this change to go uninterrupted to our users.
 The content of the Eclipse IoT [Adopters](https://iot.eclipse.org/adopters/) page won't change and the JavaScript widget hosted on iot.eclipse.org will continue to work as is.

+Please create an [issue](https://github.com/EclipseFdn/eclipsefdn-project-adopters/issues/new?template=bug_report.md) if you have any questions or concerns regarding this migreation.

 ## How Can My Organization be Listed as Adoptor of Eclipse Technology?